Oxygen-Low/OllamaHost/README.md

+(this is made with google jules and ai because I have no idea how to use ollama.)

 # OllamaHost: Multi-Agent API Server

 OllamaHost has evolved!
 It's now a powerful multi-agent API server that lets you create, manage, and interact with multiple, stateful Ollama agents.
 Each agent has its own persistent conversation memory, allowing for complex, ongoing dialogues.